Email FacebookTwitterMenu burgerClose thin

 SmartAsset: Time management for financial advisors

 Good time management can help you to grow your practice without stretching yourself too thin in the process.
-If you’re just getting started, keeping a time log that tracks what you do in a normal workday can give you some perspective on where the minutes and hours go.
+If you’re just getting started, keeping a time log that tracks what you do on a normal workday can give you some perspective on where the minutes and hours go.
 Once you get a routine in place, it’s a good idea to review it regularly to see what’s working and what’s not, then adjust accordingly.

 Tips for Growing Your Advisory Business